Hate speech

+History

+Early hate speech laws were enacted in the 1820s in France and 1851 in Prussia.

-Starting in the 1940s and 50s, various civil rights groups responded to the atrocities of World War II by advocating for restrictions on hateful speech targeting groups on the basis of race and religion.
-These organizations used group libel as a legal framework for describing the violence of hate speech and addressing its harm.
+Starting in the 1940s and 50s, various American civil rights groups responded to the atrocities of World War II by advocating for restrictions on hateful speech targeting groups on the basis of race and religion.
+These organizations used group libel as a legal framework for describing hate speech and addressing its harm.
 In his discussion of the history of criminal libel, scholar Jeremy Waldron states that these laws helped "vindicate public order, not just by preempting violence, but by upholding against attack a shared sense of the basic elements of each person's status, dignity, and reputation as a citizen or member of society in good standing".
-A key legal victory for this view came in 1952 when group libel law was affirmed by the supreme court in Beauharnais v.
+A key legal victory for this view came in 1952 when group libel law was affirmed by the United States Supreme Court in Beauharnais v.
 Illinois.
 However, the group libel approach lost ground due to a rise in support for individual rights within civil rights movements during the 60s.
 Critiques of group defamation laws are not limited to defenders of individual rights.
-Some legal theorists, such as Critical Race Theorist Richard Delgado, support legal limits on hate speech, but claim that defamation is too narrow a category to fully counter hate speech.
+Some legal theorists, such as critical race theorist Richard Delgado, support legal limits on hate speech, but claim that defamation is too narrow a category to fully counter hate speech.
 Ultimately, Delgado advocates a legal strategy that would establish a specific section of tort law for responding to racist insults, citing the difficulty of receiving redress under the existing legal system.

-Often cited in the 1970s Feminist Sex Wars, a third framework for conceptualizing hate speech claims that speech can restructure social norms in violently subordinating ways.
-In this model, hate speech does not incite violence, but rather is itself a violent act that changes the power relations between speakers and across group hierarchies.
-This branch of thought, termed Speech-Act Theory, has been used by Catharine A. MacKinnon to argue that pornography, as speech, is inherently violent to women because it silences them and acts to subordinate them both through its creation and its consumption.
-This theory has been expanded on by Mary Kate McGowan to include the role of authority in words performing acts.
-Essentially, truth becomes truth because it is said to be true by a legitimate authority.
-McGowan provides the example of an umpire's call to illustrate this point.
-If an umpire calls a play as safe, the play may or may not be safe, but it is designated as so because of the authority of the umpire.
-This relates to Speech-Act Theory because words are able to do, to produce new meaning and reality.
-In the case of hate speech, those ostensibly with authority and power are able to tangibly alter the social location or life experience of others when they utter demeaning or derogatory words.